Filmography

 Quincy Adams Sawyer (Sawyer-Lubin Productions) Distributed by: Metro Pictures.
 Length: 8 reels, 7,895 feet.
 General Release: December 4, 1922.
 Director: Clarence Badger.
 Writers: Charles Felton Pidgin (story [Quincy Adams Sawyer, a 1900 novel]), Bernard McConville (adaptation and scenario), and Winifred Dunn (titles).
 Cinematography: Rudolph Bergquist.
 Art titles: Jack W. Robson.
 Cast: John Bowers, Blanche Sweet, Lon Chaney, Barbara La Marr, Elmo Lincoln, Louise Fazenda, Joseph Dowling, Claire McDowell, Edward Connelly, June Elvidge, Victor Potel, Gale Henry, Hank Mann, Kate Lester, Billy Franey, Taylor Graves, Harry Depp, Andrew Arbuckle, and Ray Thompson (stunt double for John Bowers).
 No surviving prints of this film are known to exist.

 Synopsis: Quincy Adams Sawyer (John Bowers), a Boston lawyer sent to safeguard the inheritance of elderly widow Mrs. Putnam (Claire McDowell) from her wily lawyer, Obadiah Strout (Lon Chaney), encounters the widow’s adopted daughter, Lindy (Barbara La Marr).
 A mutual infatuation develops between Quincy and Lindy until Quincy falls in love with Alice Pettengil (Blanche Sweet), the town deacon’s blind niece.
 Obadiah, plotting Quincy’s demise, recruits Lindy—whom he has duped into believing she is ridding herself of Alice—and a drunken blacksmith.
 Lindy tricks Alice aboard a ferryboat and the blacksmith cuts the cables before Obadiah executes his scheme to get Quincy aboard.
-Lindy and the ferryman leap to safety and, as the boat ferries Alice toward plunging falls alone, Lindy, overwhelmed with regret, warns Quincy in time for him to execute a thrilling rescue.
+Lindy and the ferryman leap to safety and, as the boat ferries Alice toward plunging falls, Lindy, overwhelmed with regret, warns Quincy in time for him to execute a thrilling rescue.
 With her sight miraculously restored by the tumult, Alice accepts Quincy’s marriage proposal.

 1923